All Episodes

 Well, I mean, it had to be a little bit of an honor that people were thinking about nominating you for speaker.

-And then when it's going on, you're like, oh crap, this is like, you know, surreal.
+And then when it's going on, you're like, oh, crap, this is like, you know, surreal.

 You know, so it was awesome in the moment, you know, just as a personal point.

-I look, I know many in the base, they really liked it, and it didn't bother me tremendously, and at no point was I concerned or worried.
+Look, I know many in the base, they really liked it, and it didn't bother me tremendously.

 You know that's true.

-Yeah, a lot of it has, and I think that the key things that were being discussed were what are the tools to in a lot of respects verify that enforcement of what was agreed to was gonna happen.
+And I think that the key things that were being discussed were what are the tools to, in a lot of respects, verify that enforcement of what was agreed to was going to happen.

-I mean, look, one of the things in in Congress is that you can things can be said that they're going to do, they're gonna be done, but Congress waves rules all the time.
+I mean, look, one of the things in Congress is that things can be said that they're going to do.

-I mean, because if you take a step back, it's really to the betterment of all the Republican members in in our conference.
+I mean, because if you take a step back, it's really to the betterment of all the Republican members in our conference.

 I was a Tea Party activist a decade ago.